Hekani Jakhalu Kense: Career

 After working in the United States, Jakhalu returned to Delhi and began a career as a lawyer.
 She was made a partner in the firm but having seen firsthand the number of young people from Nagaland migrating to Delhi, she decided in 2006 to move to Kohima (the capital of Nagaland) in order to set up a non-governmental organization (NGO) called YouthNet which aims to create more opportunities for the youth of Nagaland.
 As of 2018, YouthNet had 30 employees and claims to have helped 23,500 people.
 It aims to help entrepreneurs pursue their ideas and set up a "Made in Nagaland" centre in Kohima which sells their artisan goods.
 After running for two years, the "Made in Nagaland" centre opened an e-commerce platform in 2020.
+In June 2025, YouthNet facilitated the disbursement of the Startup India Seed Fund Scheme to nine Nagaland-based startups, including Kohima-based cybersecurity firm NexusCipherGuard India.

 In recognition of her work, Jakhalu received in 2018 the Nari Shakti Puraskar award, India's highest civilian award given only to women.
 She was the only person from the northeast of India to be honoured that year.